 - Click the MySQL Binlog component node.
 In the panel that appears, set the parameters in the Node configuration section.

-Parameter Description Data source The connection to the MySQL Binlog data store that you have configured.
-In this example, you can only select a MySQL Binlog connection.
+Parameter Description Data source The MySQL Binlog data source that you have added.
+You can select only a MySQL Binlog data source.

-If no connection can be used, click New data source on the right to create one on the
+If no data source is available, click New data source to add one on the Data Source page.

-Table The name of the table from which you want to synchronize data in the specified data store.
-You can click Data preview on the right to preview the selected table.In the case of sharding, data can be synchronized from multiple databases and tables in real time.Notice To prevent errors, the tables in database shards and table shards must use the same schema.
-Output field The fields that you want to synchronize, including management fields and data fields.
+Table The name of the table from which you want to read data.
+You can click Data preview on the right to preview the selected table.In the database sharding scenario, MySQL Binlog Reader can read data from multiple tables and databases in real time.Notice To prevent errors, make sure that the tables use the same schema.
+Output field The fields that you want to synchronize.
+Valid values:

-- Management fields: additional fields that are automatically added to the destination tables when data is synchronized.
+- Manage fields: the additional fields that are automatically added when the fields in the source tables are synchronized to the destination.
 These fields facilitate data management, sorting, and deduplication.

 - Data fields: the fields in the source tables that you want to synchronize.

 For more information, see Fields used for real-time synchronization.MySQL Binlog Reader supports the sharding feature.
-To use this feature, click Add a database and table data source and select the data sources and tables from the drop-down lists to synchronize data from multiple tables and databases.Notice To prevent errors, the selected tables must use the same schema.
+To use this feature, click Add a database and table data source and select the data sources and tables from the drop-down lists to synchronize data from multiple tables and databases.Notice To prevent errors, make sure that the selected tables use the same schema.